-We were so lucky yesterday that it was low tide but first of all we were tempted to cross the granite style above the beach to walk the coastal path to the headland to the west.
-A little more time and energy would have taken us to Trenow and through to Marazion.
-A pleasant stroll away from Perranuthnoe, along the low earthy cliffs if you have an hour or two to spare.
+We were so lucky that it was low tide.
+But first of all, we were tempted to cross the granite style above the beach and walk the coastal path towards the headland to the west.
+There’s a handy bench here to enjoy views over St Michael’s Mount.
+A little more time and energy would have taken us to Trenow Cove and through to Marazion.
+Why not try these two short walks from Perranuthnoe .
+They’re such a pleasant stroll from Perranuthnoe, along the low earthy cliffs if you have an hour or two to spare.

-As we reached the point we felt the tug of the wind and turned back towards the shelter of the beach to sit in the warm sunshine and watch the world go by.
-I went down to crouch at the waters edge to photograph the wave and after a few minutes watched the sea slip quietly back over my footprints – the tide was returning to claim the beach and it was time to go home.
+As we reached the point we felt the tug of the wind and turned back towards the shelter of the beach.
+Here we sat in the warm sunshine and watched the world go by.
+I went down to crouch at the waters edge to photograph the wave and after a few minutes watched the sea slip quietly back over my footprints.
+The tide was returning to claim the beach and it was time to go home.

 More info about Perranuthnoe Beach or Perran as the locals call it

 It’s a surfer’s haven when a southerly swell rolls in later in the year.
 And always there’s a pleasant half a mile walk along the waters edge for strollers.

-There is ample car parking £4 with an over flow fields and public loos – it’s kept up by local people so a donation would be appreciated.
+There are public loos just above the beach. – They’re kept up by local people so a donation would be appreciated.

 Places to eat in Perranuthnoe